lbeckman314/liambeckman.com/_favorites/poems/recursion.md

 putting down words far from the vine of a native tongue, as if they could be roots,

-each, like the tomato with its faith csrcicues in pale inward shoots, calling to itself, back to the source of fruit.
+each, like the tomato with its faith curlicued in pale inward shoots, calling to itself, back to the source of fruit.